Apple TV 4K – Fourth-Generation, 2025 – What to expect

 • the base model will be unchanged (128Gb)

-• Siri Remote to be revamped, able to respond to ‘Hey Siri’ rather than a button press, maybe even adding haptic feedback and a button re-design
+• Siri Remote to be revamped, able to respond to ‘Hey Siri’ rather than a button press, maybe even adding haptic feedback and a much-needed button redesign.

-• AI will initially be limited to content suggestions and improved interactions.
+• AI will initially be limited to content suggestions and improved voice interactions.

 • 120Hz Support: Smoother video and gaming experience with a higher refresh rate.
 I see this coming in future iterations to support modern display devices and iPhone 16 Pro’s ability to shoot at 4K 120fps (Vision Pro is 90 fps)